Enda Bonner

-Enda Bonner (born October 1949) is an Irish Fianna Fáil politician and sportsperson.
+Enda Bonner (October 1949 – 27 August 2026) was an Irish Fianna Fáil politician and sportsperson.
 He was a councillor for the Glenties electoral area of Donegal County Council from 1999 to 2019.
-He was also a Senator from 1997 to 2002.
-He contested the 1997 general election in Donegal South-West.
+Bonner was also a Senator from 1997 to 2002.
+He unsuccessfully contested the 1997 general election in Donegal South-West.

-He also played for the Donegal county football team.
-Bonner is a senior partner in an auditors and accountants firm based in Letterkenny.
+Bonner played for the Donegal county football team.
+He was a senior partner in an auditors and accountants firm based in Letterkenny.

 In March 2021, he gave an interview to the Donegal News in which he commented on Fianna Fáil and the party's members of the Oireachtas.
-He described Barry Cowen and Dara Calleary as "good people" who party leader Micheál Martin had "got rid of" and Niall Collins as "another good man".
+He described Barry Cowen and Dara Calleary as "good people" whom party leader Micheál Martin had "got rid of" and Niall Collins as "another good man".
 However, he said Charlie McConalogue and Niall Blaney's favouring of a coalition with Fine Gael was due to self-interest.
 He criticised the appointment of Stephen Donnelly as Minister for Health but also criticised the timing of opposition from within Fianna Fáil to Micheál Martin continuing as Taoiseach.

-Bonner is a cousin of former international goalkeeper, Packie Bonner.
-He is chairman of his local GAA club.
+Bonner died on 27 August 2026, at the age of 76.
+He was a cousin of former international goalkeeper, Packie Bonner.
+He was chairman of his local GAA club.